 Apr 10, 2018

-We’re motivated by our fascination with entertainment, news, and random stuff.
+Motivated by a fascination with entertainment, news, and random stuff.
 We make an effort not to suck the fun out of every film or TV show we watch.
 Instead, we enjoy them for what they are, entertainment!
 We critique without focusing on the most negative thing possible.

 News bites, review ‘My Next Guest Needs No Introduction with David Letterman’ with Jay Z, and random stuff.